aws-samples/shopfloor-connectivity/docs/targets/mqtt.md

 ---
 ### BatchInterval
-Interval in milliseconds after which a batch of messages is sent to the a topic, even when the BatchSize or BatchCount limit is not reached.
+Interval in milliseconds after which a batch of messages is sent to the topic, even when the BatchSize or BatchCount limit is not reached.

 **Type**: Int